stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 As we computed directly, the distribution $\left\lbrace f_i\right\rbrace$ contains two-container strategies, but it appears to not contain any three-container strategies (it is OK to pick a second container, but not a third).
 The probability condenses onto the 210 one- and two-container strategies.
 Only about 10% of teams end up selecting two containers.
 Because this was an involved enoungh simulation, I ended up picking the two-container strategy with highest probability in the Nash equilibrium, expecting it not to be overselected by others.
 This involved selecting the suitcases with 73,000 and 79,000 seashells in them.
 This ultimately led to a payoff of 65,801 seashells, which is higher than the expected value of 50,000 seashells.
 (A rough argument to see that this is the expected payoff at the Nash equilibrium – both one and two container strategies are contained in the Nash equilibrium.
 Switching from a one container strategy to a two container strategy must lead to no gain.
 Hence every individual box, and hence every one- or two-container strategy, must have 50,000 expected value).
 Both of the selected containers ended up being worth more than 50,000 seashells.

-# Round 5: reading comprehension
+# Round 5: Reading comprehension

 In this challenge, you were tasked with reading the magazine "Goldberg" (a parody of Bloomberg) and picking some set of commodities to buy or sell in certain amounts.
 Essentially, there is a set of news blurbs (e.g. cactus rail spikes are responsible for a train accident) and we are tasked with buying or selling some amount of cactus rail spikes.
 If you are not diversified in your buying and selling, you are hit with substantial fees: I found that when % or a commodity is bought/sold the profit is $10,000*%$ while the fee is $120*%^2$.
 I ended up reading the news articles, classifying whether the news was "good" or "bad" (corresponding to "buy" and "sell"), and quantifying my certainty in the situation given the news (some news was more certain than others; some information hinted merely at "rumors").